jondashkyle/hardly-everything/README.md

   - video

 ## data
+- dat
+  - levelup/leveldown
+  - sync using dat/hyperdrive/hypercloud
+  - assign readable/memorable name to dat hash
+  - learn a set of tools, not a framework
+  - slightly immature
+- pouch
   - switch to pouchdb
   - setup couchdb api
-- sync as premium feature